 Editor's note: This month only – enroll in the 2023 Lightroom Classic Secrets email course!
 Limited time only – click the link to learn more or enroll.
 Thanks for reading, Andrew

 Thanks to the pandemic many of us don’t have the freedom to travel and explore that we used to.
 Some of us may have more spare time than we normally do, but the irony is that it can be harder to find inspiration and interesting subjects when you can’t get out as much as normal.
 So I thought it would be helpful to put together four creative exercises to help you rediscover your photographic mojo.

 Of course, you can turn to these any time you’re feeling uninspired or even bored.
 Each exercise helps you find something new and interesting to photograph.
 They’re designed to get you out of your comfort zone and encourage you to learn new skills.
 All you need to get started is a willingness to experiment and try new things.

 Creative photography exercise #1: Find a new subject

-- Which light is best for portraits.
+- Which light is best for close-up photos.